Electronic Handheld Games

 Lots of good Neo Geo conversions, beat-em-ups and RPG games.

 to date but still has one of the largest screens.
-Monochome and Colour
+Monochrome and colour

 versions available.
-Only a Limited amount of games available.
-Doesnt
+Only a Limited amount of games available so doesn't

 really stand much of a chance against the Gameboy.
 Does have some superb

-accessories such as the wonder borg programable robot bug, wonder wave
+accessories such as the wonder borg programmable robot bug, wonder wave

 wireless link and the wonder witch development kit.